 What are the no smoking laws?

 In 1987, the Victorian parliament passed the Tobacco Act.
-It prohibits smoking in the following areas:
+It prohibits smoking (including use of e-cigarettes from 1 August 2017) in the following areas:

-- Restaurants, pubs and other eating or drinking areas other than approved outdoor drinking and dining areas.
-(Ask the proprietor or Licensee of the premises if you are not sure.)
+- Restaurants, pubs and other eating or drinking areas other than approved outdoor drinking areas (Note that from 1 August all outdoor dining areas are smoke free).
+Ask the proprietor or Licensee of the premises if you are not sure.

 - Train stations, and bus stops where there is a roof and on public transport vehicles themselves.